Uninstalling and Cleaning Up Workflow Components

 Uninstalling Workflow with the Laserfiche Installer

-1. Launch the Laserfiche Installer Hub.
+1. Launch the Laserfiche Installer.

 2. Select the checkbox(es) for the items you wish to uninstall.